-There is a perception among some business owners that creditors can "pierce the corporate veil" and sue the owners personally.
-In our experience, this is more myth than reality.
-It is in fact very difficult to pierce the veil of a Maryland LLE.
+There is a perception among some business owners that creditors of the business can "pierce the corporate veil" and sue the owners personally.
+In our experience, this is more of a myth than a reality.
+In fact, it is very difficult to pierce the veil of a Maryland LLE.
 Maryland courts have even described veil piercing as a "herculean task."
 Basically, if an LLE has been validly formed in Maryland and in good standing, a court will only disregard the entity status if necessary to prevent fraud or to enforce a paramount equity.
 In contrast to some other jurisdictions, a court will not allow personal recourse against owners of a Maryland LLE merely because organizational formalities are neglected (e.g., annual meetings), or the entity is thinly capitalized, or the entity is merely the alter ego of its sole owner.
 While these are factors a Maryland court may consider, they are not sufficient reason to pierce the veil of a duly formed Maryland entity.

 There are, however, several circumstances in which creditors can sneak past the entity veil and pursue the owners personally.

-First, if the entity name has not been used properly, creditors may believe they are transacting business with a sole proprietorship or a general partnership, which do not insulate owners from liability.
+First, if the entity name has not been used properly, creditors may believe they are transacting business with a sole proprietorship or a general partnership, which are entity structures that do not insulate owners from liability; if this occurs, the creditor can potentially pursue the business owner.
 A common mistake is for business owners to sign contracts in their individual names or under a trade name that is different from the entity's precise legal name.
 For example, if the company's name is Big & Bad Technologies, Inc., it is not sufficient to sign a contract in the trade name of "BBT," even if that is the name used in marketing materials.
 In signing documents, the entity's legal name should always be used, and any document signed on the entity's behalf should be signed by an officer or other agent (e.g., president, vice president, managing member, etc.) identified by title in the document.
 For example, a contract would be signed on behalf of the corporation as follows: